 - Remove syrup from the heat and cover the saucepan with it's lid.
 Allow it to come to room temperature and steep.

 - Place a fine mesh strainer over a large measuring cup.
-Pour to remove any large bits and the vanilla bean pods from the Vanilla Simple Syrup.
+Pour to remove any large bits and the vanilla bean pods from the vanilla simple syrup.

 - Over medium heat allow the sugar to dissolve while bringing the mixture to a boil.